-The ARPA investment for this project will focus on providing access to CMA users to CORHIO, a predominant HIE serving the front range of Colorado.
+The ARPA investment for this project will focus on providing CMA users access to ADT data already being acquired by the Department.
 CMA users will have the ability to receive ADTs in a much timelier manner and be more proactive in facilitating transitions of care.
 This access and the new workflows that result will be relevant and available to CMA users beyond the life of the ARPA grant.